Abe Bailey: Early years

-Politics
+Politics, war and business

 In October 1902, Bailey stood unopposed as a Progressive Party candidate for the Barkly West constituency of the Cape Colony Legislative Assembly.
 The constituency had been represented by Cecil Rhodes until his death earlier the same year.

-Business

-Via his business interests and his ties to Cecil Rhodes, Abe Bailey acquired substantial mining and land properties in the former Rhodesia.
+Via his business interests and his ties to Rhodes, Bailey acquired substantial mining and land properties in the former Rhodesia.

+He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1911.

+In the First World War, Bailey returned to military service as a major in the Union of South Africa forces and took part in the military campaign against German South West Africa.

+In response to a British War Office request, he recruited and financed a small sharpshooter’s unit to serve in Europe.
+Named "Bailey’s South African Sharpshooters", the unit fought in a British Division in France and Belgium from April 1916 to the Armistice, and is reckoned to have killed more than 3 000 Germans.

+Post war Bailey was created Baronet in 1919, one of a number of "Randlords" (mining entrepreneurs) knighted for their services to the British Empire.

 By the 1930s he was one of the world's wealthiest men.
-Appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1911, he was created baronet in 1919, one of a number of "Randlords" knighted for their services to the British Empire.

 Cricket

 Bailey played three first-class matches for Transvaal in the 1890s.
 Later he played an important role in initiating the 1912 Triangular Tournament between England, Australia and South Africa, who at the time were the only Test-playing countries.
 He first proposed the idea on a trip to England in 1907, stating: "Inter-rivalry within the Empire cannot fail to draw together in closer friendly interest all those many thousands of our kinsmen who regard cricket as our national sport, while secondly it would probably give a direct stimulus to amateurism."

 The idea was immediately embraced by the Marylebone Cricket Club, who were then effectively in charge of cricket, and 1909 was the first year designated for the tournament.
 But the administrators could not agree and by the time 1912 was alighted on, world cricket was in conflict.
 Infighting and a poor performance from the South African team in 1912 ensured that the idea of a three-nation Test match tournament was not repeated.